cluddles/pygame-asteroids/README.md

-Asteroids clone (...ish, there's lots of missing functionality) written in Python/Pygame
+Asteroids clone written in Python/Pygame

-How to run
+### How to run

 Setup virtual environment:
 ```